nicolasyanncouturier/oslo-bysykkel-demo/README.md

 Mustache as it is easy to use and prevents from writing code in the view / templates (as opposed to say JSP).

 Material Design for Bootstrap as it provides a clean look-and-feel and all of the Bootstrap nice-ities for a quick minimal presentation layer.

+Spock for testing as it provides a nice way to structure tests as well a easy parameterized testing